-- 542. The Athlete filed a witness statement dated 21 December 2017 in support of her appeal.
-In that witness statement, the Athlete summarised her career as a professional skeleton athlete since 2009, and stated that she had never been informed of a positive test result, either inside or outside of Russia. - 543.
+- 543. The Athlete filed a witness statement dated 15 January 2018 in support of her appeal.
+In that witness statement, the Athlete summarised her career as an elite cross-country skier.
+She listed the occasions when she had finished in the top three competitors at various World Cup events between 2007 and 2012. - 544.
+The Athlete stated she had spent more than 30% of the year preceding the Sochi Games training abroad.
+During that period, she underwent three doping control tests.
+None of those tests resulted in any adverse analytical finding. - 545.
 The Athlete went on to describe how she had undergone one doping control test during the Sochi Games.
 She recalled that the "doping test was conducted as usual and in line with the applicable anti-doping regulations".
-She said she could remember that, after filling the sample collection bottles, she had "fully closed the bottles until they clicked, to the maximum extent possible".
-She stated that once she gave the sample to the DCO, she never saw or had access to the bottles again, and would not have been able to and did not tamper with them, nor did she communicate the sample number to anyone. - 544.
-The Athlete denied that she had ever used or possessed any prohibited substance or doping "woktail" at the Sochi Games or had knowledge of or participated in any doping scheme.
-She also denied having any knowledge of any attempt to tamper with doping controls and denied ever having provided any samples of clean urine to be stored in a clean bank of urine ahead of the Sochi Games.
+She said she could remember that, after filling the sample collection bottles with urine under the supervision of a witness, she had "fully closed the bottles until they clicked, to the maximum extent possible".
+The Athlete stated that once she gave the sample to the DCO, she never saw or had access to the bottles again, and would not have been able to and did not tamper with them, nor did she communicate the sample number to anyone. - 546.
+The Athlete denied that she had ever used or possessed any prohibited substance at the Sochi Games or participated in any doping scheme.
+She denied having any knowledge of any attempt to tamper with doping controls and denied ever providing any samples of clean urine to be stored in a clean bank of urine ahead of the Sochi Games.
+The Athlete stated that she did not know Ms. Rodionova, nor had she ever had any contact with her, Dr. Rodchenkov or anyone else at the Sochi or Moscow laboratories, including the DCOs. - 547.
+The Athlete gave oral evidence by video at the hearing.
+During her oral testimony, the Athlete expanded upon the contents of her witness statement.